VIRENDRASINGH-1/Jamies--Coffee_hut-website/CoffeeHut_Frontend/FeaturedProducts.md

-# Here will be New Discounts details will be listed for Featured products
+# Here will be New Discounts details will be listed for Featured products.